 See an outdoor show in London

-• Become a “groundling” as you watch a Shakespearean play for £5 as part of Shakespeare’s Globe Season.
+- Become a “groundling” as you watch a Shakespearean play for £5 as part of Shakespeare’s Globe Summer Season.

-• Be entertained by a musical version of 101 Dalmatians in the atmospheric surrounds of Regent’s Park Outdoor Theatre, which hosts a summer series every year.
+- Be entertained by a musical or family show in the atmospheric surrounds of Regent’s Park Outdoor Theatre, which hosts a summer series every year.

-• If you’d rather stay indoors, take your pick from London’s top musicals – rock out to School of Rock, go all-out ABBA with Mamma Mia! or be transported into Roald Dahl’s famous story with Matilda The Musical.
+- If you’d rather stay indoors, take your pick from London’s top musicals – sing along to Mary Poppins, go all-out ABBA with Mamma Mia! or be transported into Roald Dahl’s famous story with Matilda The Musical.

 Watch more theatre in London.